 (d) The county agency has adopted the policy to pursue all claims regardless of the amount.
-If the county agency chooses this option, assistance groups shall be informed of this policy.
+When the county agency chooses this option, assistance groups shall be informed of this policy.

 (B) When can a county agency opt not to collect on a claim?

-(1) For claims of one hundred twenty-five dollars or less that cannot be recovered by reducing the assistance group's allotment because they are not participating in the program, the county agency must record the amount of the claim in the case file so that this amount may be used to offset any lost benefits that may be owed the assistance group at a later date.
-The county agency does not have to complete the JFS 07424, "Report of Claim Determination/Lost Benefits" (rev. 8/01).
+(1) For claims of one hundred twenty-five dollars or less that cannot be recovered by reducing the assistance group's allotment because they are not participating in the program, the county agency shall record the amount of the claim in the case file so that this amount may be used to offset any lost benefits that may be owed the assistance group at a later date.
+The county agency does not have to complete the JFS 07424, "Report of Claim Determination/Lost Benefits" (8/2001).

-(2) In addition, the county agency shall have the option to initiate collection action for claims of one hundred twenty- five dollars or less at such time multiple overpayments for an assistance group total in excess of one hundred twenty-five dollars.
-If the county agency chooses this option, assistance groups shall be informed of this policy.
+(2) The county agency shall have the option to initiate collection action for claims of one hundred twenty-five dollars or less at such time multiple overpayments for an assistance group total in excess of one hundred twenty-five dollars.
+When the county agency chooses this option, assistance groups shall be informed of this policy.

 (C) What is the process for notifying assistance groups of the intent to collect on a claim?

-(1) The county agency must notify the assistance group in writing that the county agency intends to begin collection action on a claim, in accordance with Chapter 5101:6-2 of the Administrative Code.
+(1) The county agency shall send a demand letter or written notification to the assistance group of the intent to begin the collection action on a claim, in accordance with Chapter 5101:6-2 of the Administrative Code.